harshtomar6/backtick-API/README.md

 This API follows REST terminology.

-You can view endpoints of different resources in thier respective folders
+You can view endpoints of different resources in routes folders inside their respective folders

 REAL TIME POST REFERENCE